NickRamsey6/cs12dotnet8/Chapter04/README.md

 Nice to see how functions will display parameters and VisualStudio will help you use the functions correctly.
 Watch out for silent overflow
 Do we typically build a function then another function to call that function?
 What unit testing framework do we use?
+Static methods are named as such because they are called by the static Main method.
+Void lets you know that the method will not return a value.